Luca-Hu/Shopme_APP/README.md

 - 5、 Hierarchical Categories And Product Classification:

  Category Form contains hierarchical categories.
 Every products have their own category.
 Their classification relationship is reflected in the Categories form, as well as in the Products form.
+Category property of a product determines where customer can find it in customer-side application.

 - 6、 Upload Images for Users, Categories and Products